The Value of Personalized Recommendations: Evidence from Netflix: Introduction

 \section{Introduction}

-Online platforms increasingly mediate user choice through personalized recommendations that alleviate the informational and search frictions of selecting high quality goods from large catalogs.
+Online platforms increasingly mediate user choice through personalized recommendations, which alleviate the informational and search frictions of selecting high quality goods from large catalogs.
 These systems are deployed across a wide range of platforms in the digital economy, such as e-commerce and media streaming platforms.
-Their large role raises a fundamental question: how much of user demand reflects the inherent demand for goods versus the effects of the recommendations?
+Their large role raises a fundamental question: how much of users' demand reflects the inherent demand for goods versus the effects of the recommendations?
 This distinction is important for quantifying the impact that the recommendation system (RecSys) has on platform engagement as well as quantifying the underlying incremental engagement generated by goods, which can be crucial for catalog optimization.
 However, this problem is challenging as recommendations are personalized to users' tastes, making it unclear whether a user consumed the good due to the recommendation or their underlying preferences.

 In this paper, we estimate a discrete-choice model of user choice that incorporates the effects of recommendations on choice on a large video streaming platform with a prominent RecSys---Netflix.
 With this model in hand, we are able to both separately quantify the value of recommendations for engagement and provide a credible method for estimating the incremental demand for the underlying goods.
-A key aspect of our approach, both in the model itself and in its validation, is to exploit exogenous variation in the recommendations generated by the RecSys to separate the effects of recommendations from ``intrinsic" preferences for goods and to estimate model-free diversion ratios that we use to validate our model.
+A key aspect of our approach is to rely on natural and induced randomization in the recommendations in order to identify our model and to estimate model-free diversion ratios in order to validate our structural model.\footnote{Diversion ratios are a statistic used to quantify substitution patterns in industrial organization \citep{conlon2021empirical} that measure how a change in the quality or availability of one good changes the choice share of another.}